aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 You will receive a fortune cookie.

-Last update: Sat Oct 12 05:07:45 2024
+Last update: Sun Oct 13 05:08:55 2024

 ### Let's play! 🎮